ShadowSevenTwoFour/RISCV-simulator-disassembler/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, submit issues, or create pull requests to improve the simulator and disassembler.
+Currently trying to implement MMIO, which is a WIP.